simontessard/portfolio/README.md

 # Portfolio

 This project was made in collaboration with Maxime Le bec who was in charge of the design.
-He designed the site by creating a figma model.
-Then I developed the model using React framework with pure CSS.
+He designed the site in Figma and I brought it to life using React and pure CSS.

 ## 🛠 Skills

 - React/Javascript, HTML, CSS.
-- React Library : Framer-motion.
+- Library used : Framer-motion.

-## Roadmap
+## To-do list

 - Add more animations

+- Add a translation mode to have the site in English

+- Better page transitions

-- Add page transitions (done but can be improved)
+- Add a blog page

-- Add more projects
+- Support more projects

 ## Author